How often should you wash silk pillowcase?

 The reason for this is that, when you wash it using washing machine together with other items, the friction of heavy load can degrade the silk fabric and make it less slick and smooth.
 Consequently, this greatly reduces the skin and hair benefits it can provide for you.

 P.S.
-But if your washing machine at home can handle low-temperature, gentle cycles, you can safely machine wash the silk pillowcase.
+However if your washing machine at home can handle low-temperature, gentle cycles, you can safely machine wash the silk pillowcase.
 You can machine wash it by turning it inside out, and placing it inside a mesh laundry bag.

 How to hand wash silk pillowcase?